Gustavo-Bratfisch/data_science/Bank_Churn/README.md

 Using the model to predict all the churn corretly, we will have a return of R$6 milion, but the problem here that to have back these clients we are going to give discount cupom and we only have R$10.000, for this we are going to choose the clients with higher Revenue for the company.

-In this scenarios, we will give cupons of R$100,00 for the  100 clients with high probability churn, in this way the return will be of R$2328180,00 +/- 4545,00, where we predict right 85% clients that churn in did.
+In this scenarios, we will give cupons (here we tested differents values of cupons) of R$100,00 for the  100 clients with high probability churn, in this way the return will be of R$2328180,00 +/- 4545,00, where we predict right 85% clients that churn in did.

-Here we tested differents values of cupons.

 # 8. Conclusions

+In this project we created a classification model of clients that will be in churn, our model it was 5 times better than a random choice of client that has chance to be in churn.
+With this model in production and together with the marketing strategy the company has a return of 2 millions reais of those client that not leave the company.

 # 9. Lessons Learned

+- In this project I learned how to use use the cumulative and lift curve to analysis how well our model is.
+- In this project I tested differents way to handle imbalanced data (in this case I used smote for oversampling) to see the efect for the models.
+-
 # 10. Next Steps to Improve

 - Create new features to help to improve the model.